The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 21

 Stifel Financial Corp dividend history shows a CAGR of 9.4% per year from 1993 to 2025.
-The per-share dividend grew from $0.1050 to $1.8400 over that span (2026 is a partial year and excluded from the growth calculation).
-The largest annual increase in the window was 300.0% in 2018, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been uninterrupted.
+The per-share dividend grew from $0.1050 to $1.8400 over that period (2026 is a partial year and excluded from this calculation).
+The history also contains at least one year-over-year decline exceeding 5%, and the largest single-year increase in the window was 300.0% in 2018, which reflects how uneven the growth path has been.

 | Period | CAGR | From | To |